JDKaim/JDKaim/README.md

 Software Engineering Intern June 2024 - August 2024

+• Refactored monolithic vulnerability management service written in **Python** into separate task services which could be independently scaled across **Kubernetes** deployments.
+Optimized service architecture to lower resource requirements and reduce execution time.
+Added auditing capabilities for improved insight into process and troubleshooting.

+• Abstracted export storage and queuing functionality to enable extensible worker deployments, including an **Azure** storage implementation.
+Worked with **Datadog** and **Splunk** to identify and address potential functional and performance issues.

 ### 🖥️ ISOutsource (Bothell, WA)

 Software Engineering Intern July 2023 - September 2023